Community Detection with the Map Equation and Infomap: Theory and Applications: The Map Equation

 For a partition $\mathsf{M}$ of the nodes $u \in V$ into modules $\mathsf{m} \in \mathsf{M}$, we construct $\left|\mathsf{M}\right|$ module codebooks.
+This formulation assumes non-overlapping communities, where each node belongs to exactly one module.
 Each node $u$ has a module-dependent codeword, meaning that the same codeword can be reused for nodes in other modules.
 For a uniquely decodable code, an additional index codebook encodes transitions into modules.
 The index codewords derive from the frequencies of module entries.
 The probability $q_{\mathsf{m}\curvearrowleft}$ that a random walker enters module $\mathsf{m}$ is

 Besides codewords for communicating which node a random walker visits, each module codebook requires a designated exit codeword for communicating when a random walker leaves the module.
 The probability $q_{\mathsf{m}\curvearrowright}$ of leaving module $\mathsf{m}$ is